Doctorate in Psychology Program Guide

 Doctorates in psychology typically take between four and seven years to complete, depending on several factors, including the format of the degree, whether a student enrolls full-time or part-time, and the practicum and postdoctoral work experience requirements.
 Some schools offer faster completion times through accelerated online degrees.

 Each student completes the Ph.D. in psychology in their own time, based on how many credits they take, and how much of a commitment they can make to fulfilling internship requirements in addition to coursework in a timely manner.
-Some of the most flexible online psychology doctorates allow students to enroll in part-time or full-time courses, taking only the credits they need to earn the degree, allowing students to save time and money by helping them graduate more quickly than would be possible in a traditional program.
+Some of the most flexible psychology phd programs allow students to enroll in part-time or full-time courses, taking only the credits they need to earn the degree, allowing students to save time and money by helping them graduate more quickly than would be possible in a traditional program.

 How Much Is a Doctorate in Psychology?